 4 Credits In this field course, students examine the rocks of the Lake Superior region to decipher the long, complex history of the area.
-The course includes travel to spectacular geologic and scenic areas for first-hand experience with
+The course includes travel to spectacular geologic and scenic areas for first-hand experience with the geology of the region.

-General Education Discipline: Natural Science or Experiential
+Course Fee.
+General Education Discipline: Natural Science or Experiential Prerequisites: GSC 107, GSC 112, or GSC 120